 Introducing our Perry....14 year old who recently adopted Westie Rescue of Orange County & Beyond & he loves California living!!!

 Perry, our little 14 year old senior is no trouble at all.
 He eats well, gets around well for a gentleman of his age, and does what seniors do best…sleep.
 We think he’s earned that right!
 But the sad reality is what led him to rescue to begin with.
 An owner, fed up with his incontinence, dumped him at the shelter.
-Another Westie rescue organization called the shelter to inquire about Perry, learned his advanced age and would not take him.
-She claimed knowledge of the dog, and gave a diagnosis of diabetes over the phone to shelter staff without a vet examining him.
-This almost led to his untimely death.
+Another so called Westie rescue organization called the shelter, learned his advanced age, claimed knowledge of the dog and gave a diagnosis of diabetes to shelter staff.
+This self importance and arrogance almost led to his untimely death.

 Begging the shelter to release him to us almost proved to be impossible.
 We were up against many road blocks and we were racing the clock!
 Securing Perry was the hard part.
 Thank you, Angel Michelle, for moving mountains to bring Perry home to WROC.
 We are forever grateful!!!